-There is no definitive yardstick on the best Korean romance dramas, but I’ll give you breakthrough and memorable dramas that you might have missed or you want to revisit.
+There is no definitive yardstick on how to measure the best Korean romance dramas, but I’ll give you breakthrough and memorable dramas that you might have missed or you want to revisit.

 1. Goong (2006)

-A high school girl becomes the country’s princess, but the prince she married is still caught up with his first love.
+A high school girl becomes the country’s princess, but the prince she married is still caught up with his first flame.

 2. My girl (2006)

 A rich man hires a woman to pretend to be his lost cousin so his sick grandfather will feel better.
 The con backfires as they fall in love with each other.

 Lee Dong Wook and Lee Da Hae’s first pairing is a zesty cohabitation where the couple bicker a lot until romance knocks them out to submission.
 The road to the love realization threads on happy notes and lies.
 My Girl leaves a message on how time makes you braver to love someone, and how love stays true when separated by time.